Can I quit my job while on Workers Comp?

 Having a Workers’ Compensation Attorney Can Help

 Oftentimes, simply having a workers’ compensation lawyer on your side will stop any harassment or negative behavior because your employer knows you have someone on your side who knows the work comp claim system.
-If you experience any negative employment action after suffering a work-related injury, you should contact a work injury attorney right away.
+If you experience any negative employment action after suffering a work-related injury, you should contact us right away.

 Co-workers can also be an issue.
 Your co-workers do not have the right to ask you any questions at all in connection with your work injury.
 The only thing that you need to communicate to your employer after your injury and after your First Report of Injury has been filed is your restrictions and whether or not you can do the job that they are offering to you.
 If your co-workers try to press you about your injury, you can tell them that you are not supposed to talk about it.
 If your boss or employer asks you questions, and you have a work comp attorney, you should tell them to speak with your attorney or their own attorney, if they have one.